 To join, simply follow the instructions on the Email Users Group page.

 NOTE: Starting with Ferret v7.2 the tar files are available from the NOAA-PMEL Ferret GitHub releases page.
 The datasets are available from the NOAA-PMEL/FerretDatasets page.
 The tar file from GitHub consists of just one file containing the executables and environment.
 Put this in your desired location for FER_DIR as described below, untar the and run Finstall OPTION 2 only.

 You will require approximately 150 Mbytes of disk space (depending on O.S. type) to install Ferret, preferably on your `

 /usr/local' file system.
 Another 85 Mbytes are needed on a disk device to install the demonstration data sets.
 If disk space is a problem, the section Reducing Disk Space Required in this installation guide provides assistance with which files are safe to delete.

-The Ferret distribution is made up of three gzipped tar files:
+The Ferret distribution is made up of two gzipped tar files: